kubecost/docs/ksm-metrics.md

 ## KSM metrics emitted by Kubecost

 The following table shows all KSM metrics required by and implemented in Kubecost.
-Note, that the below metrics & labels follow conventions of KSMv1, not KSMv2.
+The below metrics and labels follow conventions of KSMv1, not KSMv2.

 | Category       | KSM Metric                                                   |
 | -------------- | ------------------------------------------------------------ |